Call for Abstracts

 • Any references should be written according to Physical and Engineering Sciences in Medicine (PESM) journal format.
 Details can be found on the Springer PESM website under instructions to authors.

 When submitting an abstract you confirm that all named authors have read and approved the abstract.
 Please ensure that the list of named authors is appropriate, when considering those who have contributed significantly to the work presented in the abstract (for more guidance on who to include please refer to the Springer authorship definition).
-All authors must be aware that accepted abstracts will be published in the Conference collateral and in PESM, the official journal of the ACPSEM, in early 2025.
+All authors must be aware that accepted abstracts will be published in the Conference collateral and in PESM, the official journal of the ACPSEM, in early 2027.
 Please prepare your abstract with publication standards in mind.
-Please note that the copyright of the conference proceedings belongs to EPSM & ABEC 2024, but the copyright of the individual abstracts belongs to the authors.
+Please note that the copyright of the conference proceedings belongs to EPSM 2026, but the copyright of the individual abstracts belongs to the authors.

 Please check your abstract carefully as once submitted no further changes will be possible.